 Sexual harassment is any unwelcome sexual advance, request for sexual favors or other unwelcome verbal or physical conduct of a sexual nature when:

-• Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual’s employment, evaluation of academic work or participation in social or extracurricular activities
+- Submission to or rejection of such conduct is made, either explicitly or implicitly, a term or condition of an individual’s employment, evaluation of academic work or participation in social or extracurricular activities; or

 3.4.2.
 Forms of Prohibited Sexual Harassment

 Sexual harassment is prohibited.
 In some cases, sexual harassment is obvious and may involve an overt action, a threat or reprisal.
 In other instances, sexual harassment is subtle and indirect, with a coercive aspect that is unstated.

 It can occur between equals (e.g. student to student, staff to staff, faculty member to faculty member, visitor/contracted employee to staff) or between persons of unequal power status (e.g. supervisor to subordinate, faculty member to student, coach to student-athlete, student leader to first- year student).
 Although sexual harassment often occurs in the context of an exploitation of power by the individual with the greater power, a person who appears to have less power in a relationship can also commit sexual harassment (e.g. student harassing faculty member).

 It can be committed by an individual or may be a result of the collective actions of an organization or group.

 It can be committed against an individual, an organization or a group.

 It can be committed by an acquaintance, a stranger or someone with whom the Complainant has a personal, intimate or sexual relationship.

 It can occur by or against an individual of any sex, gender identity, gender expression or sexual orientation.

 It does NOT have to include intent to harm, be directed at a specific target or involve repeated incidents.